Invicara/Twinit-App-Template-Portfolio/docs/developer guide/implementation/general-intro.md

 The "Quick Model View Manager" project contains:

-* A ["ProjectMakerConfig" User Config](../../../setup/configs/ProjectMakerConfig.json) with the configuration for how the template web client should display the Project Maker user interface and what scripts should be used to create new Quick Model View projects
+* A ["QuickViewManagerConfig" User Config](../../../setup/configs/ProjectMakerConfig.json) with the configuration for how the template web client should display the Project Maker user interface and what scripts should be used to create new Quick Model View projects
 * A ["Project Maker" web client script](../../../setup/scripts/Project%20Maker.mjs), that contains all the logic for creating and configuring new Quick Model View projects
 * Template model import scripts and user configs that will be used in newly created Quick Model View projects